Bright Venus and red Mars can be found together in the western sky at sunset. Each night they will slowly drift closer to the horizon.

 The Moon can be used as a pointer to find other objects in the sky:

-- After sunset on the 11th, the waxing gibbous Moon is near the star cluster Pleiades (Taurus).
+- After sunset on the 2nd, the waxing crescent Moon sits just below bright Venus.

-- On the night of the 15th, the Moon is near the red star Aldebaran (Taurus, the bull).
+- On the evening of the 9th, the waxing gibbous Moon is near the red star Aldebaran (Taurus, the bull).

-- Just before sunrise on the 29th, the waning crescent Moon is near Venus.
+- Before sunrise on the 24th, the waning crescent Moon is found to the left of Saturn.

-Earth will be at perihelion (closest approach to the Sun) on Saturday 4th, at a distance of 147 million km.
+Earth will be at perihelion (closest approach to the Sun) on Thursday 5th, at a distance of 147 million km.
 However, this is not why summer is warm.
 The seasons happen because the Earth’s axis is tilted.
-As the Earth orbits the Sun, the tilt causes the Sun’s position in the sky to change.
+As the Earth orbits the Sun, that tilt causes the Sun’s position in the sky to change.
 During summer, the Sun travels high in the sky, the sunlight hitting the ground is more concentrated and the days are longer.

 The year starts slowly for meteor showers.
 The month’s most active shower, the Quadrantids, is a strong Northern Hemisphere shower.
 Sometimes it is possible to spot some long-pathed meteors around the peak of the shower on the 4th.

 The shower best suited for viewing in the Southern Hemisphere is the Eta Carinids which is active from 14th to 27th.
 Unfortunately this year it will be affected by the late-setting Moon.
 The meteors are typically faint, with hourly rates of only 2 or 3 at the shower’s peak around the 21st.
 The shower is centred near the faint star Eta Carina, which is one of the most massive stars in our Galaxy.
 Eta Carina is found near the Southern Cross and is high in the south from midnight to dawn, the ideal time for meteor observing.

 Stars and Constellations